Here is the "Electricity - Basic Navy Training Courses"

 Figure 165. - Synchronous motor.

 The synchronous motor is not a self-starting motor.
-Its rotor is heavy and,
+Its rotor is heavy and, from

-winding of the squirrel cage type added to the rotor d-c windings.
-This induction
+of the squirrel cage type added to the rotor d-c windings.
+This induction winding

-method is the most commonly used for starting synchronous motors.
+is the most commonly used for starting synchronous motors.

 A SNAP